 Our material can be integrated into various course and lecture formats.
-The clips and the related questions were specifically designed to be adaptable to multiple teaching and learning styles, and so that students learn economics concepts while being exposed to various diversities (Geographical, language, cultural, ethnic, and sexual diversities).
+The clips and the related questions were specifically designed to be adaptable to multiple teaching and learning styles, and so that students learn economics concepts while being exposed to various diversities (geographical, language, cultural, ethnic, and sexual identities).

 Necessary Preparation and Considerations

 The material we present is based on series that did not have for main aim of being taught in a classroom.
 Some series are recommended only for a restricted public and sometimes contain violence, strong language, and other triggers.
 While we did our best to remove most uncomfortable scenes, some of the clips may not be appropriate to all viewers.
 Therefore, it is paramount for the instructor to preview the scenes entirely and evaluate whether they are appropriate for the instructor’s students and that they meet the instructor’s specific teaching needs.

 The most common use of such video clips is to utilize them to illustrate concepts directly in the classroom.
 The questions and exercises we provide directly relate to the selected Netflix Originals series.
 They help generate classroom discussions and conduct related activities.
 Instructors can utilize this material following Think-Pair-Share methodologies by briefly discussing the series’ synopsis, playing the relevant video clip, then asking the discussion questions.
 Subsequently, students can work in groups to draft an answer that they could share with their group or the class.
 Alternatively, instructors could use the questions to introduce or illustrate economic concepts during lectures.
 The material presented on this website can also be used during remote teaching sessions.
 Remote teaching offers additional opportunities and closely targets students’ needs in an online learning environment.
 For instance, breakout rooms are recommended and can facilitate Think-Pair-Share sessions.